 - Place the other part of the puff pastry on top.
 Make sure they are the same size.
-Gently press down where you wet the dough to make sure everything is glued together.
+Gently press down where you wet the dough to make sure everything is glued together all around.

 - Place a cup in the middle of the dough.
 Cut from the glass and out to the edge.
 First cut 4 lines, creating a cross.
 Then cut an additional 4 crosses in between, creating equal sized sun rays.
 Continue to cut the rays in equal half sizes until you have 32 rays (4 – 8 – 16 – 32).
 Be careful not to cut through the baking paper.

 - Lift the outer edge of one sun ray and twist it a few times.
 Continue to do so with all the sun rays.

 - Bake in a preheated oven at 180 c (350 F), in the middle of the oven on normal setting, for as long as your ready made dough recommends on the package, this time can vary from brand to brand, I baked mine for about 35-40 minutes, or until the dough looks puffed up crisp and golden.